rng70/Complete-Competitive-Programming-Guide/README.md

+# You may wonder that why I'm keeping books on github insted of drive because it's easy to maintain
+ so enjoy yourself
 # some Resources for Competitive Programming
  This repository contains some books and other material for competitive programmer.
 Not for competitive programmers but for all programmers.
 This is just a collection of some books, slides, blogs & website links.
 I have just tried to keep some resources in one place.
 It can be helpful for programmers.
 May be :)
 # some comments